Discord-AntiScam/scam-links/README.md

 ## Contributing

 Make a pull request with `urls.json` and `list.txt` modified with scam links.
 Please do not add the protocol (https:// or http://) and don't add any slashes.
+If adding rickrolls in `youtube.txt` & `youtube.json` please put only the YouTube ID.